IRAS Singapore: What You’ll Need and How It Functions (2026)

 Staying on top of your tax deadlines is crucial to ensure compliance and avoid penalties.
 The IRAS tax filing calendar for 2026 provides important dates for individuals and businesses, ensuring that tax returns, payments, and other obligations are submitted on time.

-For individuals, employers, and businesses, understanding these deadlines will help maximize available tax benefits while ensuring the timely submission of income tax, corporate tax, and other filings.
+For individuals, employers, and businesses, understanding these deadlines will help maximise available tax benefits while ensuring the timely submission of income tax, corporate tax, and other filings.
 Keeping track of these dates will also allow taxpayers to stay informed about tax bills and assessments.

 Here is the key filing calendar for 2026: